xregistry/spec/core/spec.md

   `defaultversionid` attribute included in the request MUST be ignored.
 - `nodefaultversionsticky` - presence of this query parameter indicates that any `defaultversionsticky` attribute included in the request MUST be ignored.
+- `noreadonly` - presence of this query parameter indicates that any attempt to update a read-only Resource MUST be silently ignored.

 #### No-Code Servers